lukakralj/TouchGlove/README.md

 glove and Dragonboard"***.
 The first Gpio object needs to correspond to the wire from the index finger; the second Gpio object needs to correspond to the wire from the middle finger; and the third Gpio object needs to correspond to the ring finger.
 All the sensors need to be configured as an "input" pin.
-**Note**: You do not need to configure the pin for the thumb wire!!!
+**Note**: You do not need to configure the pin for the thumb wire!
 - `configurationMask`: An integer, for readability written in binary.
 This mask represents the state of the sensors in which all the sensors are considered to be "off".
 Example: if the mask is set to 0b01, this means that the first sensors is triggered when it is touched; however the second sensor is triggered when it is released (we need to hold it for the sensor to be "off").
-- all other control variables need to be initialised with the default values, however they need to be of the same length as the sensors array (this is checked with assertions).
+- all other control variables need to be initialised with the default values, however they need to be of the **same length as the sensors array** (this is checked with assertions).

 **Important**: the configuration mask bits correspond to the sensors from left to right.
 This is the leftmost bit corresponds to the first sensor in the array and the rightmost bit corresponds to the last sensor in the array.